 Product designers improve the usability of everyday items by creating new designs and enhancing existing ones

-As a product designer, you'll create a range of items, from everyday products such as mobile phones, household appliances and cars, to larger items such as industrial tools, equipment and machinery.
+You'll create a range of items, from everyday products such as mobile phones, household appliances and cars, to larger items such as industrial tools, equipment and machinery.
+You can also work on specialist products such as medical equipment and devices.

 You could also be known as an industrial designer.